Skip to main content

 Biography

-Dr. Hoogewerf has taught courses in several programs.
-She taught Cell Biology and Genetics and Microbiology in the Biology program, Nutrition in the Health Education Program, and Epidemiology in the Public Health Program.
-She has a long-time interest in preventative health and the courses she taught in all of these programs are connected to this interest.
-She currently is an academic dean.
+I have taught courses in several programs, including cell biology, genetics, and microbiology in the Biology program; nutrition in the Health Education Program; and epidemiology in the Public Health program.
+I have a long-time interest in preventative health, and all the courses I have taught are connected to this interest.
+I am currently an academic dean.

 Education